gravitational/teleport/rfd/0184-agent-auto-updates.md

 #### As a Teleport user and a Teleport on-call responder, I want to be able to pin a specific Teleport version of an agent to understand if a specific behaviour is caused by a specific Teleport version

-I connect to the node and lookup its status:
+I connect to the server and lookup its status:
 ```shell
 teleport-update status
 # Running version v16.2.5